kubedb/docs/docs/guides/mssqlserver/backup/logical/index.md

 Here,

-- `.spec.target` refers to the newly created `restored-mssqlserver` MSSQLServer object to where we want to restore backup data.
+- `.spec.target` refers to the newly created `restored-mssqlserver` Microsoft SQL Server object to where we want to restore backup data.
 - `.spec.dataSource.repository` specifies the Repository object that holds the backed up data.
 - `.spec.dataSource.snapshot` specifies to restore from latest `Snapshot`.

-> KubeStash utilizes [Wal-G](https://wal-g.readthedocs.io/SQLServer/) to perform logical restores of `MSSQLServer` databases.
+> KubeStash utilizes [Wal-G](https://wal-g.readthedocs.io/SQLServer/) to perform logical restores of `Microsoft SQL Server` databases.
 Since Wal-G operates with `root` user privileges, it’s necessary to configure our restore job to run as a `root` user by specifying `runAsUser: 0` in the `.spe.addon.jobTemplate.spec.securityContext` section.

 Let's create the RestoreSession CRD object we have shown above,